Ghiftee/Leaderboard/README.md

 To get a local copy up and running:

 You should have basic knowledge of HTML, Webpack, Javascript, a text editor and chrome browser.
+This project uses API to get and receive data, for detailes information on how to use this API, check out the [Leaderboard API documentation](https://www.notion.so/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3)

 You can also clone this repository by simply going to [Repository Link](https://github.com/Ghiftee/leaderboard/) and downloading it.